ChilliCream/workshops/crypto/docs/docs/02-backend/03-Price Ticker/04-Nodes.md

 app.Run();
 ```

-Now that we have enabled support for the specification we need to implement the node interface with the `Asset` entity.
+Now that we have enabled support for the specification, we need to implement the node interface with the `Asset` entity.
 We do not want to change the `Asset` class itself.
 We already introduced the object type extension `AssetNode` in the last part of this chapter.

 What we essentially want to do in this part is the following.